upamapsb/Upama/public/data/vaccinations/README.md

 This dataset includes some subnational locations (England, Northern Ireland, Scotland, Wales, Northern Cyprus…) and international aggregates (World, continents, European Union…).
 They can be identified by their `iso_code` that starts with `OWID_`.

-The population estimates we use to calculate per-capita metrics are all based on the last revision of the [United Nations World Population Prospects](https://population.un.org/wpp/).
+The population estimates we use to calculate per-capita metrics are based on the last revision of the [United Nations World Population Prospects](https://population.un.org/wpp/).
 The exact values can be viewed [here](https://github.com/owid/covid-19-data/blob/master/scripts/input/un/population_2020.csv).
+In a few cases, we use other sources (see column `source` in the population file) when the figures provided by the UN differ substantially from reliable and more recent national estimates.
 Population estimates for a few subnational locations are taken from national reports, and are stored [here](https://github.com/owid/covid-19-data/blob/master/scripts/input/owid/subnational_population_2020.csv).

 * `location`: name of the country (or region within a country).
 * `iso_code`: ISO 3166-1 alpha-3 – three-letter country codes.